The Daily Dementia

 Taking over her food shopping was surprisingly easy.
 She avoided going out and actually enjoyed picking things for home delivery.
 It gave her a sense of control - and a bit of independence.

 Managing her finances was another story.
 I might keep her bank cards for a few weeks without her noticing, only for her to suddenly panic that they were missing.
-At first, I would look at her as if she were being silly.
-I know - that sounds cruel.
-“I’ve got them, for goodness’ sake!”
-I’d say.
-But the big, round, scared her eyes quickly stopped any further unkindness on my part.
-Over time, I learned it was simpler to hand the cards back and take them again another day.
-She was quite capable of sorting out her own money, thank you!
+Over time, I learned it was simpler to hand the cards back and take them again another day, because she was “quite capable of sorting out money, thank you!”

 As dementia has progressed, so have the bigger losses: her mobility, independence, confidence, and control over daily routines including personal care.
-This is the point at which we could not leave things to chance, and we had to protect the familiar, plan activities, and find a balance when Milly moved in with us.
+This is the point at which we could not leave things to chance and Milly moved in with us.

 Stories That Keep Us Sane - “Therapeutic Fibbing”

 The way my husband and I survive is by telling a story - one that makes sense of our days, protects our sanity, and keeps us laughing.
-Our story is that I work part-time for two charities: one for animals, one for small children.
+I work part-time for two charities: one for animals, one for small children.
 Both are important to Milly, so I’m doing something meaningful, joyful, and approved by her.
-This means I’m not available all the time, and she doesn’t feel abandoned - I need to earn a living, of course!
+This means I’m often busy and not available all the time, and she doesn’t feel abandoned.

 Finding the Balance: Letting Go

-Every single morning until recently (now it’s around once a week) I have to remind her why she lives with us - “because the doctor is worried you might fall again”.
+Every single morning until recently I have to remind her why she lives with us - “because the doctor is worried you might fall again.”
 She looks at me with surprise.
 “Don’t be silly!
 Why would I fall?
 I’m absolutely fine!”
-I daren’t tell you how I sometimes reply.
-Some days I get so damn irritated.
-It’s maddening trying to cope and be patient.

 The Lasts and the Finds

-Through caring for Milly, I discovered that abilities are stored deep in the brain and can persist long after memory and reasoning fail.
-And so the lasts become finds -moments that amaze, amuse, and confound us all.
+Through caring for Milly, I discovered that some abilities are deeply ingrained and can persist long after memory and reasoning begin to fail.
+And so the lasts become finds - moments that amaze, amuse, and sometimes confound us.

-Her abilities are almost automatic, like riding a bike.
-Greetings, politeness, small talk, empathy, and kindness show us the Milly we know: warm, interested, and genuinely caring.
-She’ll ask how we feel, whether we slept well, how work is going, and she’ll worry about us driving in the fog because she noticed the weather report.
+These abilities are almost automatic, like riding a bike.
+Greetings, politeness, small talk, empathy, and kindness still show us the Milly we know: warm, interested, and genuinely caring.
+She’ll ask how we feel, whether we slept well, how work is going - and then, out of nowhere, worry about us driving in the fog because she noticed the weather report.

-Tone, humour, and manners remain too.
-Milly is brilliant at offering a cup of tea or something to eat to a visiting doctor or therapist -for me to get!
+Tone, humour, and manners often remain too.
+Milly is wonderful at offering a cup of tea or something to eat to a visiting doctor or therapist - for me to fetch!
 She enjoys sharing time in short, low-pressure interactions.

-What is less obvious is that she may not remember a conversation moments later and can struggle to recall facts, make decisions, or handle pressure.
-As for challenging conversations or unfamiliar surroundings - everything is lost.
+What’s less obvious is that she may not remember the conversation moments later and can struggle to recall facts, make decisions, or cope with pressure.
+In challenging conversations or unfamiliar surroundings, that sense of ease can quickly disappear.